NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

 #### Hypothesis ####

-*By comparing the peak cooling loads between the proposed design and the reference house, a future code requirement can limit the likelihood that designers will use excessive solar gains to meet higher energy tiers.*
+*By comparing the **a) peak cooling loads** and/or **b) seasonal cooling requirements** between the proposed design and the reference house, a future code requirement can limit the likelihood that designers will use excessive solar gains to meet higher energy tiers.*

 #### Objectives:  ####